cloudposse-archives/reference-architectures/README.md

 1. Create a new account git repo
 2. Render the templates for a `child` account into the repo directory (include `Dockerfile`).
 Obtain the account ID from the previous phase.
 3. Build a docker image
-4. Run the docker image and start provisioning the child account's Terraform state bucket, DNS zone, cloudtrail logs,
+4. Run the docker image and start provisioning the child account's Terraform state bucket, DNS zone, cloudtrail logs, etc.

 </details>